 At NYU Langone’s Concussion Center, we know that this form of traumatic brain injury may lead to long-term consequences if not treated properly.
 Concussions can happen anytime: when a teen takes a tough hit during a football game, an older adult falls and hits his or her head, or a driver gets whiplash during a car accident.
 If you’ve experienced a concussion, getting the right treatment can help you recover quickly and more completely.

 We are at the forefront of concussion research.
-Current research focuses on rapid sideline screening, the impact of a concussion on vision and brain processing, group therapy treatments, and better ways to use imaging to understand the pathology of concussion.
+Current research focuses on the impact of a concussion on vision and brain processing, rapid sideline screening, group therapy treatments, and better ways to use imaging to understand the pathology of concussion.
 Our researchers are working to establish a standardized approach to treating children and adults with head injuries that is firmly grounded in evidence-based research.

 For information about current research studies on concussion or to participate in our clinical trials, please contact us at firstname.lastname@example.org.